tatianegercina/FinTech/01-Lesson-Plans/20-Solidity/1/LessonPlan.md

 * We may be interested in those projects that are `live`.

-Click on the "Rankings" option in the navigation menu and explain to the students that using this option, they can navigate through the dApps listing according to the rank given by the website's statistics.
+Click on the "Rankings" option in the navigation menu, and explain to the students that by using this option, they can navigate through the dApps listing according to the rank given by the website's statistics.

 ![State Of The Dapps - 3](Images/state-of-the-daps-3.png)

-* The rank is updated daily, and it's based on multiple factors including active users (unique source addresses in transactions to DApp contracts), transaction volume, developer activity, profile freshness and strength, and user recommendations.
+* The rank is updated daily and based on multiple factors, including active users (unique source addresses in transactions to DApp contracts), transaction volume, developer activity, profile freshness and strength, and user recommendations.

 * The results can be filtered by `platform` and `category`.